 To translate text, it’s not enough to swap phrases from A to B. It is crucial to understand grammar and be aware of language and cultural habits.
 Artificial intelligence algorithms and neural networks are becoming more and more proficient in that field, creating almost perfect translations.
-Let us check how these technologies work.

-If you primarily associate machine translation with the beginnings of Google Translator, you may be surprised to learn that there are three types of computer-aided translation systems, namely:
+If you primarily associate machine translation with the beginnings of Google Translate, you may be surprised to learn that there are three types of computer-aided translation systems, namely:

 New technologies and requirements drive change

 That’s why modern translation systems are based on fast and efficient deep learning engines.
 The same technology drives the development of object recognition which is used in monitoring systems or even in passenger cars.

 In machine learning, the computer derives knowledge from a human-supervised process.
 Thousands of training examples are introduced into the machine, for example photos of cats and elements specific to these animals.
 During the next phase, man corrects errors made by a program.
-In this way, the system learns to recognise a cat’s image from thousands of photos.
+In this way, the system learns to recognize a cat’s image from thousands of photos.
 However, such a learning process is quite time-consuming and has some limitations.

-Deep learning is therefore a breakthrough because it does not have to be supervised by man.
+Deep learning is a subcategory of machine learning technologies.
+Deep learning is a breakthrough because it does not have to be supervised by humans.
 It involves creating large neural networks allowing the system to learn and operate independently.
 The linear logic peculiar to computer programs is replaced by a method modelled on the operation of the human brain.
 The software learns and perfects after each new experience.